fast/fastrace/README.md

 ## In Applications

 Applications should include `fastrace` as a dependency with the `enable` feature set.
-To disable `fastrace` statically, simply remove the `enable` feature.
+To disable `fastrace` statically, remove the `enable` feature.

 ```toml
 [dependencies]